aimeeu/aimee-ukasick-resume/docs/resume_detailed.rst

       requirements from initial discussion to blueprint
    -  Acumos

-      -  **Brought on to mentor team members new to Open Source engagement** before the official launch at the Open Networking Summit (3/18); acted as mentor, advisor, generalist, operational glue
+      -  **Brought on to mentor team members new to open source engagement** before the official launch at the Open Networking Summit (3/18); acted as mentor, advisor, generalist, operational glue